 Two of the most common types of these no-credit check loans are payday loans and auto title loans.

-Auto title loans, or simply “title loans,” are another common type of short-term personal loan that doesn’t require a credit check.
+• Auto title loans Also referred to as “title loans,” these are another common type of short-term personal loan that doesn’t require a credit check.
 In the case of a title loan, the borrower gives the lender the title of their car as collateral for a cash loan of up to about 50% of the value of the car.
+The borrower is still allowed to drive the car, but the loan principal plus interest is generally due within 30 days — again at astronomical rates.
+If the borrower is unable to pay the loan, they risk having their car repossessed.

-Other lenders offer similar types of short-term, high-interest rate personal loans, sometimes advertising online loans with no credit check required or guaranteed loan approval.
+Other lenders offer similar types of short-term, high-interest rate personal loans, sometimes advertising online loans with “no credit check required” or “guaranteed loan approval.”

 Alternatives to No Credit Check Loans